 Projects must be completed within 12 months.

-Allowed costs include reasonable expenses that are directly attributable and clearly needed for the project, and are outlined in the project budget.
+Reasonable expenses that are attributable and clearly needed for the project and outlined in the budget.

-King County reserves the right to determine the nature and manner in which cost items will be paid for in any grant.
+King County reserves the right to determine the nature and manner in which costs and items will be paid for in any grant.

-Grantees will report on their project results using a format provided by King County.
-Project results will be published in a report which will be available online.
+Grantees will submit a final report documenting that the outcomes and measures defined for project success were met.
+Project results may be published in a report which will be available online.

 Funded projects may be asked to participate and/or attend the annual CSA Open House held in the project area.

 Funded projects must acknowledge King County contribution to event or project.

 The project applicant is responsible for the following:

 Establish a record keeping system which includes a breakdown of cash and in-kind contributions as well as grant funds and retain these records for three years after the project is completed.

 Tax reporting is the responsibility of the applicant.